tinymce/tinymce-docs/_includes/integrations/webcomponent-tech-ref.md

 ### Use a cloud version of the TinyMCE Web Component integration

-To use a cloud version of Web Component, the integration is accessable from [JSDelivr](https://www.jsdelivr.com/package/npm/@tinymce/tinymce-webcomponent).
+To use a cloud version of Web Component, the integration is accessible from [JSDelivr](https://www.jsdelivr.com/package/npm/@tinymce/tinymce-webcomponent).

 For example: